firehol/website/content/tutorial/fireqos-new-user.md

 If you apply this configuration, you will get exactly the same result as before, but this time all classes will have `prio 4`.
-This ensures that once we assign some traffic to higher priority classes, these classes will not monopolize the available bandwidth.
+This ensures that once we assign some traffic to higher priority classes, these classes will not monopolise the available bandwidth.
 Of course, classes should have different priorities to achieve our goal.
 We will assign them priorities at the next step, where we will discuss traffic shaping.
 For the moment, this `balanced` policy allows us to experiment with